A Simple Hierarchical Pooling Data Structure for Loop Closure: Introduction

 \subsection{Related work}

 Loop closure is a key component in robotic mapping (SLAM)~\cite{williams09}, autonomous driving, location services on hand-held devices, and for wearables such as virtual reality displays.
-Appearance-only methods~\cite{cummins2009highly} are essentially large-scale retrieval algorithms, heavily influenced by~\cite{nister2006scalable} and more in general the literature of bag-of-word object recognition and categorization~\cite{sivic2003video}.

-\cut{Some include geometric verification~\cite{TriggsBundle-ICCV99}, however that becomes impractical at large scale~\cite{koseckaY05,zhangK06}, and others leverage on the fact that the scenes are geo-located, so gravity -- which is increasingly available in portable computing platforms including phones -- provides a natural orientation reference~\cite{jonesS09}.
-Map-only methods~\cite{kleinM07} use the data (images, but most often range sensors) to infer the configuration of points in three-dimensional (3D) space, and then seek to match subsets of these points, often using variants of ICP~\cite{chetverikov2002trimmed} as a building block.
+Loop closure methods can be roughly divided into 3 categories: appearance-only, map-only and methods in between.
+Appearance-only methods~\cite{cummins2009highly} are essentially large-scale image retrieval algorithms, influenced by~\cite{nister2006scalable} and more in general the literature of BoW object recognition and categorization~\cite{sivic2003video}. \cut{Recent advances in matching and verification for large-scale image retrieval include~\cite{furon2013using,Fragoso_2013_ICCV} and~\cite{arandjelovic2014dislocation}. } Map-only methods~\cite{kleinM07} use the data (images, but most often range sensors) to infer the configuration of points in 3D space, and then seek to match subsets of these points, often using variants of ICP~\cite{chetverikov2002trimmed} as a building block.
 These methods do not scale beyond a few hundreds of thousands of points, or thousands of keyframes, and are often limited to what is referred to as ``short-term'' loop closure~\cite{kleinM07}, necessary for instances when complete loss of visual reference occurs while tracking.
-In between, there are also a variety of map-to-image~\cite{sattler2011fast} and image-to-map methods that show great promise, but have yet to prove scalability to the point where the map spans tens if not hundreds of kilometers~\cite{cummins2009highly}.}
+There are also a variety of map-to-image and image-to-map~\cite{sattler2011fast} methods that show great promise, but have yet to prove scalability to the point where the map spans tens if not hundreds of kilometers~\cite{cummins2009highly}.